-“No more shall we tolerate this unnatural scourge,” declared Secretary General Antonio Guterres.
+“No more can we tolerate this unnatural scourge,” declared Secretary General Antonio Guterres.

 “Culture ends today, all across the globe.”